snej/smol_world/README.md

 A `Heap` has a (native) pointer to a range of up to 2^31^ bytes.
 It can `malloc` the memory for you, or you can point it to memory you got some other way, like with `mmap`.

+You can persist or transmit a heap if you want, by writing the memory range given by its `contents` property to a file or socket.
+It can be reconstituted by calling `Heap::existing()`.
+This works because all the pointers in a heap are relative to its base.

+> **Warning:** It’s not yet safe to reconstitute a heap from an untrusted (or corrupted) source.
+Making that safe will require scanning the heap blocks and internal pointers for validity.
+Reading or writing an invalid heap can cause crashes or memory corruption and other Bad Stuff.

 ### Pointers

-Pointers within a heap are 32-bit integers, wrapped in an opaque type (an `enum class`) called `heappos`.
+Pointers within a heap, *smol pointers*, are 32-bit integers, wrapped in an opaque type (an `enum class`) called `heappos`.

+> Note: Any time I use the word “pointer” from now on it means a smol pointer unless I say otherwise.

-There are two ways to implement smol pointers, based on what address they’re relative to:
+Smol pointers are byte offsets, not absolute addresses.
+There are two ways to define them:

-- They can be unsigned offsets from a known base address
+- They can be unsigned offsets from a known base address — in other words, if the heap starts at base address `B`, then a pointer with value `n` resolves to address `B+n`.
-- or they can be signed offsets relative to the location of *the pointer itself* – in other words, a pointer at address `A` with value `n` resolves to address `A+n`.
+- or they can be signed offsets relative to the location of *the pointer itself* — in other words, a pointer at address `A` with value `n` resolves to address `A+n`.

 I went with the first type, even though it has the awkward requirement that you can’t dereference (or create) such a pointer without knowing the base address, i.e. the Heap.
 Right now, you have to pass a Heap parameter to any method that uses a pointer, but the intention is to have a thread-local “current heap” state and use that implicitly.

 > Why not the second type?
 I looked at it, but realized it’s tricky to code for.
-I thought of creating a `RelativePtr` smart-pointer class to do the arithmetic, but such a class would have some weird behaviors: it can’t be treated as a value type at all, only a reference, because it breaks if copied.
-I may still try implementing this in the future.
+Such a pointer is a weird type of value that can’t be copied, even into a local variable, because the copy must have a different address, which breaks it.
+I think it’s possible to implement this using a C++ wrapper class with a custom copy constructor that updates the offset, but I haven’t tried it yet.

 ### The allocator

-When a new heap is created, the first 8 bytes are allocated for a header.
+When a new heap is created, the first 8 bytes are reserved for a header.
 The header contains a 32-bit magic number, followed by a pointer to the root object.

 Memory allocations start from low memory (the heap’s `_base`) and go up.
 The heap keeps a pointer `_cur` to the first unallocated byte.
 Memory is allocated by simply moving `_cur` forward and returning its starting value.

 If `_cur` would pass the end of the heap, the Heap instead calls a user-supplied callback that can free up space, then retries.
-If theres’ no callback, or the callback returns false, it returns `nullptr`.
+If theres’ no callback, or the callback couldn’t make enough space available, it gives up and returns `nullptr`.
 The obvious things for the callback to do are run a garbage collector (q.v.) or grow the heap by moving its `_end` pointer upward.

+(I originally had allocation failure throw a C++ `bad_alloc` exception, but then I decided I didn’t want to make this library rely on exceptions.
+Of course an application’s callback can throw an exception when it fails.)

 ### Heap blocks

 The class `Block` represents a heap block.
 After the allocator reserves some memory, it constructs a `Block` instance at that address.

-A Block usually occupies two bytes, or 16 bits.
+A `Block` usually occupies two bytes, or 16 bits.
 Six of those bits are flags: Three indicate the type of object stored in the block, one is a “mark” flag for the garbage collector, another is a flag for heap iteration, and the last indicates whether it’s a large block.
 That leaves 10 bits for the size, up to 1023 bytes.

 A block of 1024 or more bytes sets the “large” flag bit, and stores 16 more bits of size in the next two bytes.
 That makes the maximum size of a block 64MB.